Skip to main navigation Skip to search Skip to main content

 Biography

-Lawrence Dooley (M. Comm., Ph.D., MA (T&L)) is a Senior Lecturer in Enterprise and Innovation and Vice Dean of Internationalisation and External Engagement at Cork University Business School, University College Cork (UCC).
+Lawrence Dooley (M. Comm., Ph.D., MA (T&L)) is a Professor of Innovation Management and Head of Department at Cork University Business School's Management & Marketing department, University College Cork (UCC).
 He joined UCC in 2004 and prior to this was based at the Centre for Enterprise Management in the University of Dundee, Scotland (2000-2004) and National University of Ireland, Galway (1997-2000).
 He undertook his doctoral thesis entitled 'Systems Innovation Management' at the National University of Ireland, Galway.
 His core research interests focus on organisational innovation and issues related to inter-enterprise collaboration, knowledge exchange and ecosystem value creation.
 He has published widely across his career, actively liaising with industry and funding agencies through applied research projects, consultancy and research master classes.
-Since 2013, he has held the position of Associate Editor for the ABS 3* ranked R&D Management and is an active journal reviewer for other journals in the innovation field.
+Since 2013, he has held the position of Associate Editor for the R&D Management journal and is an active journal reviewer for other journals in the innovation field.

 Research Interests